IS-2: Combat history

-Over the next two days the Red Army advanced on Staszów and in several counterattacks, 501st Heavy Panzer Battalion lost seven more Tiger IIs.
-Virtually all of these were destroyed by Soviet tanks occupying a defensive position.
-In three days of fighting, Soviet forces destroyed or captured 14 of 30 Tiger IIs for about the same number of Soviet IS-2s and T-34s.

 Post World War II

 By the 1950s, the emergence of the main battle tank concept—combining medium-tank mobility with the firepower and armor of the heavy tank—had rendered heavy tanks obsolete.
 In the late 1960s the remaining Soviet heavy tanks were transferred to Red Army reserve service and storage.
 The IS-2 Model 1944 remained in service much longer in the armies of Cuba, China and North Korea.
 A regiment of Chinese IS-2s was available for use in the Korean War but saw no service there.

-After the Korean War, China attempted to reverse-engineer the IS-2/IS-3 as the Type 122 medium tank.
-The project was cancelled in favor of the Type 59, a copy of the Soviet T-54A.